benknight/hue-harmony/README.md

 ## Demo Mode

-If Huepie finds no local bridge, it will allow you to start up in demo mode.
+If HuePie finds no local bridge, it will allow you to start up in demo mode.